GoWithitRoger/opinionated-md-formatter/README.md

 # Opinionated Markdown Formatter for Drafts

 A Drafts script that applies a consistent, clean, and readable format to Markdown documents.
 It is designed to be safe to run on an already-formatted document, without making unwanted changes (hopefully).
+It's especially useful to clean up markdown text pasted into Drafts, as drafts seem to add extra blank lines.

+---

 ## What is Drafts? ✍️
 Drafts is a quick-capture notes and writing application for iOS, macOS, and watchOS.
 This repository contains a JavaScript-based action for use in the Drafts app.

 Learn more about Drafts on their [official website](https://getdrafts.com/).